 What is Skin Cancer?

-The abnormal or unusual growth of skin cells that develops on the skin exposed to the sun.
+The abnormal or unusual growth of skin cells develops on the skin exposed to the sun.
 Melanoma, basal cell carcinoma and squamous cell carcinoma are the three main types of skin cancer.
 Squamous cell carcinoma and basal cell carcinoma are the most common and their treatment is also very effective.
 Malignant melanoma in its later stages is difficult to treat.

 Causes of Skin Cancer

 Solariums: UVB and UVA radiation are emitted by solariums that cause skin cancer.
 Cosmetic tanning is not recommended by many doctors under any circumstances.

 Sunburn: Sunburn is considered as the chief reason that causes melanoma.
 Sunburn can even happen in cool temperatures as UV radiation is still strong at that time.
 Burning is not caused by sun exposure rather it results in damaging of the skin cells and also increases the risk of developing a skin cancer.
 Persistent exposure to UV radiation year after year can also cause skin cancer.

 Tanning: Over exposure to UV radiation from the solarium or sun can results in tanning that damages the skin.
 A tanned skin will lose its elasticity that can cause wrinkles.
 There could also be the appearance of brown patches on the skin or discoloration of the skin can also be there.
 These all conditions will increase the chances of skin cancer.